dfdx2/100-days-of-code/r4-log.md

 Continued Chapter 3 of Elements of Programming Interviews in Java also celebrate 1 full year of coding at least 1 hour per day

+### R4D66
+More with Elements of Programming Interviews in Java